 According to the Mayo Clinic, overexposure to stress hormones, including cortisol, can cause trouble within almost all your body’s processes, increasing your risk of weight gain, sleep problems, and anxiety.

-Truth to Claims?
+Is There Any Truth to Cortisol Blocker Claims?

 Prolonged stress may keep your cortisol level elevated.
 However, there’s no evidence to support the claim that cortisol blockers help you lose weight, according to Katherine Zeratsky, R.D., L.D. of the Mayo Clinic.